Hell Town RV Park

 This concludes Hell Town RV Park.
 I hope you’ve enjoyed the journey.
 I’d love to hear from you—any thoughts or ideas you have about Spooky and her adventure, the conclusion, the characters.
 Anything at all.
 Would you enjoy a sequel?
 Would you recommend this web serial to a friend?

 I’ll return after the new year with additional fantasy/horror/science fiction blogs.
-And then this spring I’ll begin a new web serial, entitled White Owl Dancing, based in part on Native American legend and lore.
+And then fall 2020 I’ll begin a new web serial, entitled White Owl Dancing, based in part on Native American legend and lore.

 Hell Town RV Park will remain on my website for a year, at which time it will be formatted into an ebook and sold on Amazon.